Katy Lied: Title and packaging

-The album's title comes from the lyrics of "Doctor Wu" ("Katy lies / You can see it in her eyes"), and the album cover is a picture of a katydid, a "singing" (stridulating) insect related to crickets and grasshoppers, as a pun on the title.
-Walter Becker told Rolling Stone, during the band's 2009 tour: "It's about that uneasy relationship between the patient and doctor.
-People put faith in doctors, yet they abuse their power and become dangerous."
+The album's title comes from the lyrics of "Doctor Wu" ("Katy lies / You can see it in her eyes"), and the album cover is a picture of a katydid, a "singing" (stridulating) insect related to crickets and grasshoppers.
+(Note: However, at the time Katy Lied was released, katydids were usually classified as a type of grasshopper.)
+Their stridulation is often interpreted as the self-contradicting chant "Katy did, Katy didn't", an obvious link to the title, though Steely Dan have not said whether it inspired the "Doctor Wu" lyric or they drew the connection afterwards.
 The back cover photograph of Donald Fagen (in reindeer sweater) and Denny Dias (in overalls and sombrero and holding a tank of helium) was taken by Becker during the session (sometime in 1972-73) for their Schlitz beer jingle.